cinnData/PythonBootcamp/[PY-08] Querying data in Pandas.md

 ## Q3.
 Distribution of the price

+A histogram for the prices can be obtained with the method `.plot.hist()`, which has already been used in the previous lecture.

 ```
 In [12]: df['price'].plot.hist(figsize=(8,6), color='gray', rwidth=0.98);
 ```

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.1.png)

 Is this histogram useful?
-Not much, since some very expensive listings distort the whole picture.
-Can we trim the data, to get a better picture?
+Not much, since some very expensive lodgings distort the whole picture.
+By using the listing's ID, it can be checked that some of these extreme prices don't match the prices given in the Airbnb website.
+A rough idea of the distribution can be given by the statistical summary printed by `.describe()`.

 ```
 In [13]: df['price'].describe()